sophia-abudukelimu/stamp/README.md

 ## Model

+Each session is a continuous recording, far longer than the model's input.
+It is cut into **non-overlapping 15-second windows** of 150 frames at 10 Hz; on the real dataset this yields 70,235 usable windows from 208 sessions.
+Each window is z-scored per region, so every window is independent and every region is on the same scale.

-A 15-second window becomes a grid of **41 regions × 10 time patches = 410 tokens**, each token holding 1.5 s of one region.
-A CLS token is prepended, giving a sequence of 411.
+One window is then cut a second time, along both axes.
+The 15 seconds are split into **10 time patches of 1.5 s (15 frames each)**, and that cut is crossed with the 41 regions, giving a grid of **41 regions × 10 time patches = 410 cells**.
+Each cell becomes one token holding 1.5 s of one region, and a CLS token is prepended, for a sequence of 411.

 | Stage | Operation | Output shape |
 |---|---|---|